 Trying to fit everyday furniture into a small home can be a difficult task for a homeowner and can make a property with limited space feel very compact and in some cases even claustrophobic.
 To combat this why not try incorporating pull out or fold out furniture into your renovation plans.
-There are many options these days for this type of furniture from pull out kitchen tables to fold down beds.
+There are many options these days for this type of furniture with many space saving renovation ideas to choose from, from pull out kitchen tables to fold down beds.
 If you are looking to add pull out or fold down furniture to your property, remember to communicate this to your architects and interior designers at the very start of the renovation process, they should be able to advise you on what types of pull out furniture are on the market and will be able to work with you to get the most out of your home.

 These days not only do we have access to clever fold down furniture there is also dual purpose furniture, which incorporates storage or has other functions.
 A popular piece of dual purpose furniture at the moment is a storage bed, these types of bed usually make the most of storage underneath the bed and some even have a storage solution to conceal a TV unit at the foot of the bed, thus making even the smallest of bedrooms look spacious and clutter free.

 Homeowners who have gallery kitchens or even just a very small kitchen space might want to look into having custom made cupboards installed in order to make the most of the space available.
 Pull out pantry cupboards, cabinets which extend all the way to the ceiling and swivel cupboards are just some of the many clever ways to conceal kitchen utensils and food supplies.